Factors That Affect Computer Performance: A Deep Dive

 1.3.
 Storage Devices (Hard Drive/SSD): Data Retrieval Speed

 The type of storage device significantly impacts boot times, application loading speeds, and overall system responsiveness.
-Solid State Drives (SSDs) are significantly faster than traditional Hard Disk Drives (HDDs) due to their lack of moving parts.
+And Solid State Drives (SSDs) are significantly faster than traditional Hard Disk Drives (HDDs) due to their lack of moving parts.
 SSDs offer dramatically improved boot times and application loading, resulting in a much more responsive system.
 HDDs, while cheaper per gigabyte, are considerably slower, becoming a significant bottleneck in overall system performance.

 1.4.
 Graphics Processing Unit (GPU): Visual Performance